Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

             },
 ```

-Client Secret, Client Id, Tenant Id and Redirect Url refer to values retreived by creating an App Registration in the Azure Active Directory (AAD) that allows the function to

-ApiKey refers to an App Insights [api key](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-resources-app-insights-keys?view=azure-bot-service-4.0#api-key).
-That key is used to xecute the log query and use the results to populate the template that is used as a message to Microsoft Teams.
+Client Secret, Client Id, Tenant Id and Redirect Url refer to values retrieved by creating an App Registration in the Azure Active Directory (AAD) that allows the function to execute the log query and use the results to populate the template that is used as a message to Microsoft Teams.
 See [the docs](https://dev.loganalytics.io/documentation/Authorization/AAD-Setup) on how to create and link the App Registration.

 ### Message templates